This Site to a Friend

 (Welsh Church records state 1812 as being the year of birth) and he became

-Lord Delamere in 1855 upon the death of his powerful, heavy handed, domineering, head-strong and influential
+Lord Delamere of Vale Royal in 1855 upon the death of his powerful, heavy handed, domineering, head-strong and influential

-father, Thomas Hugh.
+father, Thomas.
 (Read the obituary of 1st Lord Delamere, click here.
-Plus this extract from Hardwicke's Annual, Page 43, click here.)
+Plus this extract from Hardwicke's Annual of 1855, Page 43, click here.)

 2nd Lord Delamere, who was a far more gentle, compassionate and understanding individual than his late father, had inherited not only the family title and the vast estate,

-but also 'major headaches' and serious legal issues because of the overspending
+but also 'major headaches' and serious legal issues because of the haphazard overspending

 of the family fortune previously inherited and directly controlled by his late father Thomas,

-who had been extravagantly spending the family wealth, primarily on renovating the Great House and Great Hall at Vale Royal; funds that had been passed down
+who had been extravagantly spending the family wealth, primarily on renovating the Great House and Great Hall at Vale Royal Abbey plus the buying of works of art; using the funds that had been passed down

 through the Cholmondeley family from the Holfords family.